The Drag[en]gine Game Engine is dual licensed under L-GPL and GPL. This affects only game engine modules, launchers and IGDE editors.

 Add-Ons/Plugins for using the DragonScript Language Plugins in your Coding IDE of choice and enabling Drag[en]gine Resources exporting and importing for 3D Applications.
 The DragonScript plugins are not required to create Game Projects using DragonScript but greatly help writing code.

-blender-addon-dragengine-1.20.zip | Blender3D Add-On for exporting and importing Drag[en]gine Resources.
-See Wiki Page for installation and usage instructions. |
+blender-addon-dragengine-1.23.zip | Blender3D Add-On for exporting and importing Drag[en]gine Resources.

-distribute-delga-1.20.zip | Distribute DELGA files for projects based on Drag[en]gine Version 1.20 to Steam, Microsoft App Store or similar distribution platforms.
-See included README.md on instructions on how to use the distribution files. |
+distribute-delga-1.23.zip | Distribute DELGA files for projects based on Drag[en]gine Version 1.23 to Steam, Microsoft App Store or similar distribution platforms.

 GitHub Repository |

-Releases 1.1.1 | Provides support to connect to Drag[en]gine Game Engine running on another host using the Drag[en]gine Network Protocol.
+Provides support to connect to Drag[en]gine Game Engine running on another host using the Drag[en]gine Network Protocol.
 Typical use case are:

-See included README.md and examples.zip for use. |
+See included README.md and examples.zip for use.
+Supported languages:

 GitHub Repository |